ralexstokes/ssz-rs/README.md

 ## Merkleization

-This library provides the [hash tree root](https://github.com/ethereum/consensus-specs/blob/fa09d896484bbe240334fa21ffaa454bafe5842e/ssz/simple-serialize.md#merkleization) computation for types implementing [`Merkleized`](https://docs.rs/ssz_rs/latest/ssz_rs/trait.Merkleized.html).
+This library provides the [hash tree root](https://github.com/ethereum/consensus-specs/blob/fa09d896484bbe240334fa21ffaa454bafe5842e/ssz/simple-serialize.md#merkleization) computation for types implementing [`HashTreeRoot`](https://docs.rs/ssz_rs/latest/ssz_rs/trait.HashTreeRoot.html).

-* *NOTE*: more sophisticated hashing strategies are possible, users may run into memory or performance issues with the current implementation.
+* *NOTE*: The hashing strategies employed are not particularly sophisticated; users may run into memory or performance issues with the current implementation.

-## Multiproofs
+## Merkle proofs

 This library provides the ability to reason about [generalized indices](https://github.com/ethereum/consensus-specs/blob/fa09d896484bbe240334fa21ffaa454bafe5842e/ssz/merkle-proofs.md#generalized-merkle-tree-index) for a given `SSZ` definition, along with the ability to generate and verify proofs of data at those indices.

-* *NOTE*: still under construction
+* *NOTE*: Merkle proving is implemented for the "single" proof category, with only experimental support for "multiproofs" defined in the `SSZ` spec.

 ## `no-std` feature